-Besides the books that you are able to check out and take home, there are many reference books that cannot be removed but may be very beneficial to your research objectives.
+Besides the books that you are able to check out and take home, there are many reference books that cannot be removed from the library but may be very beneficial to your research objectives.
 The encyclopedia is the logical place to start for a general overview of any given subject.
 This resource provides summary articles, outlines, and sometimes a selected bibliography at the end of the entry.
 Please note that encyclopedias are used for subject overviews and are not considered valid sources.
+Today, this type of resource can also be found online.

-Other general reference works like dictionaries, thesauri, atlases, handbooks, almanacs, concordances, and indexes are useful for specific facts and support material in a given area.
+Other general reference works such as dictionaries, thesauri, atlases, handbooks, almanacs, concordances, and indexes are useful for specific facts and support material in a given area.
 If you desire a more in-depth look, however, find reference books that contain detailed information on your topic.
-Keep in mind, though, that reference sources such as encyclopedias, dictionaries, etc. should rarely be cited in your paper as sources, unless they provide technical definitions or pertinent statistics that uniquely support your topic.
+Keep in mind, though, that reference sources-such as encyclopedias, dictionaries, and so forth-should rarely be cited in your paper as sources, unless they provide technical definitions or pertinent statistics that uniquely support your topic.

-Not only should you utilize these reference works, but also magazine and newspaper articles, pamphlets, brochures, government documents, anthologies (collections of poems, stories, excerpts, etc.-chosen by a compiler), as well as non-print (microfilm, film, video, CD-ROM, DVD, and Internet) resources.
+Not only should you utilize reference works, but also magazine and newspaper articles, pamphlets, brochures, government documents, anthologies (collections of poems, stories, excerpts, etc.-chosen by a compiler), as well as nonprint resources (microfilm, film, video, CD-ROM, DVD, and the Internet).
 These are just a portion of the holdings found in the reference section of your local library.